KennethEmerson/Dialogue-Act-Classification-with-Context-Aware-Self-Attention/README.md

 To speed up the code and in order to extract the data uttterance intent labels, a separate preprocessing script [load_data.py](data/load_data.py) is provided which extracts the relevant features and labels from the dataset and splits the training set into a training and validation set.
 Furthermore, each dialogue in all three sets is appended with a "EOU EOU" utterance (labelled: EOU), in order to help the model recognize the end of a dialogue.
-Finally, the preporcessing script saves this extracted data into [train.csv](data/train.csv), [validate.csv](data/validate.csv), [test.csv](data/test.csv) and [labels.csv](data/labels.csv).
+Finally, the preprocessing script saves this extracted data into [train.csv](data/train.csv), [validate.csv](data/validate.csv), [test.csv](data/test.csv) and [labels.csv](data/labels.csv).
 These files will then be used by the main scripts to train and test the data.

 ## training of the model